agiledragon/gomonkey/README.md

 # gomonkey

-gomonkey is a library to make monkey patching in unit tests easy.

-The core idea of monkey patching comes from Bouke.
-You can read [this blogpost](https://bou.ke/blog/monkey-patching-in-go/) for an explanation on how it works.
+gomonkey is a library to make monkey patching in unit tests easy, and the core idea of monkey patching comes from [Bouke](https://github.com/bouk), you can read [this blogpost](https://bou.ke/blog/monkey-patching-in-go/) for an explanation on how it works.

 ## Features